For all enquiries, please contact:

 203 Enderby – off the B4114, opposite the police HQ, south west of the city, at LE19 2AB

-303 Birstall - off the A6 towards Loughbrough, just south of its junction with the A46, north of the city, at LE4 4NP
+303 Birstall – off the A6 towards Loughborough, just south of its junction with the A46, north of the city, at LE4 4NP

-The 103 & 203 buses stop at St Nicholas Circle (the new Jubilee Square at the top of the High Street); the 303 stops at Haymarket Bus Station/Caueway Lane, both within 10 minutes walk away.
+The 103 & 203 buses stop at St Nicholas Circle (Jubilee Square, at the top of the High Street); the 303 stops at Haymarket Bus Station/Causeway Lane, both within 10-15 minutes walk away.

 See more Leicester Park & Ride info

-City buses: Most city centre bus stops, and the NEW Haymarket bus station and St Margaret’s bus station, are within 5 minutes’ walk of LCB Depot.
+City buses: Most city centre bus stops, the Haymarket bus station, and the new St Margaret’s bus station, are within 10 minutes’ walk of LCB Depot.
 Bus maps showing routes, services and stops are on the Leicester City Council website.
 For bus timetables, routes and travel planning contact Traveline on 0871 200 2233 or visit the Traveline website

 On foot/ bike

 If you’re in the city centre, follow the black signposts to Curve and Phoenix Square.
-We’re just to the east of Charles Street, and north west from the rail station.
-Find us at the back of the new grey Ramada Encore hotel, and behind Chutney Ivy restaurant.
-We're on Rutland Street, halfway between the Ale Wagon pub and the Athena banqueting venue (former Odeon cinema).
-Look for the big orange perspex cubes above our door.
+We’re just to the east of Charles Street.
+Find us at the back of the grey Ramada Encore hotel, and behind Chutney Ivy restaurant.
+We’re on Rutland Street, halfway between the Ale Wagon pub and the Athena banqueting venue…look for the big orange perspex cubes above our door!